 What does cybersecurity mean to you?
-Protecting your data, right?
+Protecting your data (both personal and professional), right?
 It’s all about stopping breaches and making sure your company’s information doesn’t fall into the wrong hands.

 Turns out, plenty.

 We want to encourage you to take a step back.
 Refocus for a few minutes and think about what really matters when it comes to cybersecurity.
 Underneath the concerns about data safety and your bottom line, the thing really worth protecting is . . . people.

 Your business relies on people.
 Both the people on your staff and the customers you provide goods and services to.
 If you get hit with a data breach, whose information gets stolen?
 Not just the company’s.
 Those people are also affected.

 In this guide, we’re going to look at cybersecurity a little differently.
 We’re going to put the people first, and when you do that, a surprising thing happens.
 Cybersecurity turns into a profit center for your company.

 Here’s a look ahead at what we’re going to cover.

 - Maintain focus

 - Understand the high cost of a data breach